Fentanyl Rehab in Los Angeles (Woodland Hills)

 Fentanyl abuse has increased significantly in recent years.
 From being mixed with other substances like cocaine and heroin to being used in place of other opioids, fentanyl use can be dangerous.

-Developing a fentnayol addiction is very easy due to its potent effects, which are 50 times more powerful than heroin.
+Developing a fentanyl addiction is very easy due to its potent effects, which are 50 times more powerful than heroin.

-At Iris Healing, we offer comprehensive and individualized fentanyl addiction treatment programs in Los Angeles in a caring and supportive environment.
+At Iris Healing, we offer comprehensive and individualized fentanyl addiction treatment programs in Woodland Hills in a caring and supportive environment.
 Call us now at 844-663-4747 or verify your insurance now.

 Fentanyl is an incredibly potent synthetic opioid, making it appealing to those seeking a powerful high.
 It is also highly addictive because it triggers the reward center in the brain.
 However, its potency can easily lead to overdose and death, even in small amounts.
-It only takes 2 mg of fentanyl to overdose and die in most cases.
+As little as 2 mg of fentanyl can be fatal.

 Additionally, mixing fentanyl with other substances further increases the risk of overdose.
 Unfortunately, street fentanyl is frequently combined with other drugs without users’ knowledge, further increasing the danger.